Best Colleges in Cleveland, Ohio 2023

-The Cleveland Institute of Art is another small (less than 650 undergraduate students), private college.
+The Cleveland Institute of Art is another small (fewer than 650 undergraduate students) private college.
 Niche.com has graded them with a B-, based on high scores for diversity but low scores for the campus, as well as average scores in other categories.
 They have ranked #110 Best Colleges for Design in America as well.
 Students at the Cleveland Institute of Art major in Industrial and Product Design, Illustration, Animation/Video Graphics/Special Effects, and Health Professions, as well as over ten more areas of study.
 Niche.com has also ranked the Cleveland Institute of Art as #41 for Most Liberal Colleges in America and #90 of 746 Best Colleges for Art in America.

 14. Lake Erie College

 Graduation Rate: 53%